<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 6. Chaos Engineering

 The goal is to proactively uncover vulnerabilities and enhance system resilience.
-It involves systematically testing distributed systems to verify their resilience in the face of turbulent conditions and unforeseen disruptions.
-This approach is especially relevant for large-scale, distributed systems.
+This approach involves systematically testing distributed systems to verify their resilience in the face of turbulent conditions and unforeseen disruptions.
+It is especially relevant for large-scale, distributed systems.

 Principles Of Chaos Engineering

-Chaos engineering is essentially an experimentation for understanding how a distributed system responds to failures.
+Chaos engineering is essentially experimentation to understand how a distributed system responds to failures.
 By formulating hypotheses and attempting to validate them, chaos engineering allows for continuous learning and the discovery of new insights about the system.

 Chaos engineering delves into scenarios that typically fall outside the scope of regular testing, exploring factors that extend beyond the conventional issues tested for.
 The following principles serve as a foundation for conducting chaos engineering experiments.